zer0Kerbal/Taerobee/readme.md

 * This pack is essentially feature and part complete.
 * There will be no additional parts.
-* There will be no more major version (1.4.0.0) after this one.
+* There will be no more major versions (1.4.0.0) after this one.
 * Any minor releases will be for additional patches and improvements
 * I have not personally tested the patches
 * _Have a request?_